PanagiotaGr/DynNav-Dynamic-Navigation-Rerouting-in-Unknown-Environments/README.md

 Trained neural models and experimental datasets are provided for **reproducibility**,
 and should not be used as-is in safety-critical real-world systems
 without additional validation, testing and certification.

+© 2026 Panagiota Grosdouli

+This repository is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+Use of the code, results, figures or ideas in publications requires explicit citation and/or permission.